 Q: Are there any health risks associated with septic tanks?

-A: If a septic tank system is not properly maintained, it can pose health risks due to the release of untreated sewage into the environment.
+Answer: If a septic tank system is not properly maintained, it can pose health risks due to the release of untreated sewage into the environment.
 This can contaminate groundwater and nearby bodies of water, leading to the spread of disease.
 Additionally, exposure to sewage can cause respiratory and gastrointestinal illnesses.

 References: